Struggling With Fertility? Here Are 5 Ways Acupuncture Might Help

 Incorporating targeted nutrition, supplements, and herbs under the guidance of an acupuncturist can be especially helpful for managing the other symptoms associated with these conditions as well, such as acne, insulin resistance, maintaining a healthy BMI, and digestive disorders.

-Inflammation is emerging as an underlying factor in infertility.
-Conditions like endometriosis, PCOS, hidden infections, autoimmune diseases, and other inflammatory states can negatively affect fertility in multiple ways, including possible egg and sperm quality, endometrial receptivity, and some types of miscarriage.
+Inflammation is emerging as an underlying factor in difficulty conceiving10.
+Conditions like endometriosis, PCOS, hidden infections, autoimmune diseases, and other inflammatory states can negatively affect fertility in multiple ways11, including possible egg and sperm quality, endometrial receptivity, and some types of pregnancy loss.
 This is why switching to an anti-inflammatory diet and including more antioxidants in your daily routine is sometimes helpful for fertility.
-It is also one of the many ways that acupuncture has been shown to have a positive impact on the body as it helps manage inflammation levels.
+It is also one of the many ways that acupuncture has been shown to have a positive impact on the body12 as it helps manage inflammation levels.

 If you have been trying to conceive for more than a year (if you are under 35) or six months (over 35), in addition to trying acupuncture, you should also consult a reproductive endocrinologist.
 Working with an acupuncturist who can help you understand specific ways to alter your diet and design a supplement/herbal combination that is customized for your case can not only improve fertility outcomes (naturally or with IUI/IVF), but it might also help reduce stress and improve quality of life along the way.